Appdynamics/rabbitmq-monitoring-extension/README.md

      username: "guest"
      password: "guest"
      ##passwordEncrypted : Encrypted Password to be used, In this case do not use normal password field as above
-     displayName: "displayName" //The display name to be used for the metrics of this server, mandatory
+     displayName: "displayName1" //The display name to be used for the metrics of this server, mandatory

    - host: "localhost"
      port: 15673
      useSSL: false
      username: "guest"
      password: "guest"
-     displayName: "displayName" //The display name to be used for the metrics of this server, mandatory
+     displayName: "displayName2" //The display name to be used for the metrics of this server, mandatory

 connection:
   socketTimeout: 10000